Risk and Crisis Management

 Company's enterprise value is also at risk, as the credit ratings turns to focus more on company's climate change performances.

-PTTEP has reassessed risks with context-specific for timely improvement across all new operation assets, upstream & downstream activities, and clients and for compliance with modified requirements both at national and international levels and treated this risk as the Company's emerging risk with close monitoring and tracking climate change that may affect corporate risk level to manage with the balancing of risk appetite and corporate sustainable development.
+PTTEP has reassessed risks with context-specific for timely improvement across all new operation assets and for compliance with modified requirements both at national and international levels and treated this risk as the Company's emerging risk with close monitoring and tracking climate change that may affect corporate risk level to manage with the balancing of risk appetite and corporate sustainable development.

 2) Risks Arising from Disruptive Technology that Adversely Impacts Oil and Gas Industry